zdoom-docs/staging/md/ZScript/Classes.md

 `new` is used to instantiate a new instance of a class.

-Classes that inherit from Actor can replace other actors when spawned in maps, and can also be used freely in `DECORATE`.
+Classes that inherit from Actor can replace other actors when spawned in maps, and can also be used freely in DECORATE.

 The rest of the translation unit can be used as class content.
 Note that with this syntax you cannot use include directives afterward.